 For full year HECS-HELP contributions for engineering programs, please visit the DEST website for details.
 Full time study means that you are enrolled in 48 units of credit (UOC) over the year.
 The integrated masters (BE ME) is eligible for the HECS-HELP scheme like the single and combined BE degrees.

 Most eligible students will have access to deferred payment arrangements through HECS-HELP.
 For details, please visit the fee policy web pages.

 Local students enrolled in fee-paying courses must pay tuition fees.
 Students admitted to a fee place pay tuition fees directly to the University (or use a FEE-HELP loan) instead of contributing to the cost of their education by paying student contributions (HECSHELP).

-For information about Commonwealth supported places, HECS-HELP and FEE-HELP, please contact DEST (Department of Education, Science & Training) on 1800 020 108 or visit the following DEST website.
+For information about Commonwealth supported places, HECS-HELP and FEE-HELP, please contact DET (Department of Education & Training) on 1800 020 108 or visit the following DET website.

 International students are also required to pay fees directly to the University.
 Please consult the International website for accurate information.

 General Education courses are offered within every program at UNSW, with the intention of broadening the educational opportunities of every student.
 Within EE&T, General Education courses will comprise courses which are offered by Schools outside the Faculty of Engineering which do not normally contribute to EE&T programs (eg Fine Arts, Modern Languages).
 Any university course outside the Faculty of Engineering may be taken for the purposes of General Education if approved by the School and if prerequisites are met.
 Also, a number of courses are offered especially to meet the requirements of the General Education program.
 These courses are usually taken during the second and third year of the engineering programs.
 In the fourth year, courses in Management and Ethics complete requirements for broadening engineering education and meeting recommendations from Engineers Australia.